setu-standards/documentation/app/docs/API Specification/purchase-to-pay/processes.md

     Customer ->>- Supplier: 201 + requestBody + /purchase-to-pay/assignment/{ID}

 ```

-### Procurement system process
+-->

+### Order & Selection

 The sequence diagram below involves communication between a staffing customer's backoffice system and a staffing supplier's backoffice system.
 The ordering and selection process starts with the creation of a request for workers from the staffing customer.
 The staffing customer sends the Staffing Order (Order type = 'RFQ') message by making a `POST /purchase-to-pay/staffing-order` API call to the staffing supplier.
 The API server of the staffing supplier's backoffice system then responds with a status code 201, including the request body and a unique resource identifier for the staffing order, representing the location of the resource for API calls (GET, PUT, DELETE) at a later stage.

 When a matching human resource is found, the staffing supplier notifies the staffing customer by sending a `POST /purchase-to-pay/human-resource`.
 The staffing customer's backoffice system responds with a status code 201, including the request body and a unique resource identifier.
 The staffing customer accepts the offer through a `POST /purchase-to-pay/staffing-order` (Staffing Order (Order type = 'Order')).
 Again, if the call is succeeded, the staffing supplier's responds with a status code 201, the request body and a unique resource identifier for the order.

 The staffing supplier can send additional information about the human resource using a `PUT /purchase-to-pay/human-resource{ID}`.
-The staffing customer is able to modify the earlier created human-resource by using the received resource identifier, for context refer to: [LINK TO RESOURCE IDENTIFIERS].
-As a repsonds the staffing customer's provides a status code 200, including the updated request body.
+The staffing supplier is able to modify the earlier created human-resource by using the received resource identifier, for context refer to: [handling identifiers](../identifiers.md).
 The staffing supplier confirms the placement of the human resource by a `POST /purchase-to-pay/assignment`.
-Again, if succeeded, a a status code 201, including the request body and a unique resource identifier for the assignment  is provided.

-Note: more information about the usage of the different identifiers in certain REST API paths can be found here.
-[LINK to resources]

 ```mermaid